Skip to main content

 What information do I need to provide?

-You'll need to provide your contact information (name, email, phone), age, work status, earnings, medical condition, how long you've had your condition, how it affects your daily activities, and your medical records history.
+You'll need to provide your contact information, age range, work status, earnings information if applicable, medical condition, how long you've had your condition, how it affects your daily activities, and your medical records history.
 The screening takes about 5-10 minutes.

 Can I apply directly with the SSA instead?

 Yes.
 You can apply directly with the SSA for SSDI or SSI benefits.
 Visit SSA.gov or go to your local Social Security office.
 You can also work with a disability representative.
-Our screening tool is optional and designed to help you understand your situation.
+Our screening tool is optional and designed to help you organize information before your next step.

 How long does the SSA take to make a decision?